tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 Bulletproof protocols have multiple applications; most of these are discussed in [Bulletproofs and Mimblewimble](../bulletproofs-and-mimblewimble/MainReport.md#applications-for-bulletproofs).
 The list below links these use cases up with the different Bulletproof protocols:

 - Bulletproofs provide short non-interactive zero-knowledge proofs without a trusted setup.
 The small size of Bulletproofs reduce overall cost.
 This has applicability in distributed systems where proofs are transmitted over a network or stored for a long time.
-- [Protocol 2!](#protocol-2---range-proof-protocol-with-logarithmic-size) provides short single and aggregatable range proofs and can be used with multiple blockchain protocols including Mimblewimble.
+- [Range Proof Protocol with Logarithmic Size](#range-proof-protocol-with-logarithmic-size) provides short single and aggregatable range proofs and can be used with multiple blockchain protocols including Mimblewimble.
 These can be applied to normal transactions or to some smart contract where committed values need to be proven to be in a specific range without revealing the values.
-- The protocol presented in [Protocol 2.3!](#protocol-23---aggregating-logarithmic-proofs) can be used for Merkle proofs and proof of solvency without revealing any additional information.
+- The protocol presented in [Aggregating Logarithmic Proofs](#aggregating-logarithmic-proofs) can be used for Merkle proofs and proof of solvency without revealing any additional information.
-- Range proofs can be compiled for a multi-party single joined confidential transaction for their known outputs using [Protocol 2.5!](#protocol-25---mpc-protocol-for-bulletproofs).
+- Range proofs can be compiled for a multi-party single joined confidential transaction for their known outputs using [MPC Protocol for Bulletproofs](#mpc-protocol-for-bulletproofs).
 Users do not have to reveal their secret transaction values.
-- Verifiable shuffles and multi-signatures with deterministic nonces can be implemented with [Protocol 3](#protocol-3---inner-product-proof-for-arithmetic-circuits).
+- Verifiable shuffles and multi-signatures with deterministic nonces can be implemented with [Protocol 3](#inner-product-proof-for-arithmetic-circuits-protocol-3).
-- Bulletproofs present an efficient and short zero-knowledge proof for arbitrary Arithmetic Circuits<sup>[def][ac~]</sup> using [Protocol 3!](#protocol-3---zero-knowledge-proof-for-arithmetic-circuits).
+- Bulletproofs present an efficient and short zero-knowledge proof for arbitrary Arithmetic Circuits<sup>[def][ac~]</sup> using [Zero-Knowledge Proof for Arithmetic Circuits](#zero-knowledge-proof-for-arithmetic-circuits).
 - Various Bulletproof protocols can be applied to scriptless scripts, to make them non-interactive and not having to use Sigma protocols.
-- Batch verifications can be done using [Protocol 4!](#protocol-4---optimized-verifier-using-multi-exponentiation-and-batch-verification), for example a blockchain full node receiving a block of transactions needs to verify all transactions as well as range proofs.
+- Batch verifications can be done using [Optimized Verifier using Multi-Exponentiation and Batch Verification](#optimized-verifier-using-multi-exponentiation-and-batch-verification), for example a blockchain full node receiving a block of transactions needs to verify all transactions as well as range proofs.

 A detailed mathematical discussion of the different Bulletproof protocols follows.
 Protocols 1, 2 and 3 are numbered consistently with [[1]], whereas the rest of the protocols are numbered to fit chronologically with a faculty sign "!" to differentiate them.
 Refer to [Notations Used](#notations-used).

 <i>**Note:** Full mathematical definitions and terms not defined are available in [[1]].</i>
 <br>

-#### Protocol 1 - Inner-product Argument
+#### Inner-product Argument (Protocol 1)

 Protocol 1 is an argument of knowledge that the *prover* $ \mathcal{P} ​$ knows the openings of two binding Pedersen vector commitments that satisfy a given inner product relation.
 Let inputs to the inner-product argument be independent generators $ g,h \in \mathbb G^n ​$, a scalar $ c \in \mathbb Z_p ​$ and $ P \in \mathbb G ​$.
 The argument lets the *prover* $ \mathcal{P} ​$ convince a *verifier* $ \mathcal{V} ​$ that the *prover* $ \mathcal{P} ​$ knows two vectors $ \mathbf a, \mathbf b \in \mathbb Z^n_p ​$ such that